Angle Icon

 The enduring impact of ambient listening technology

-Ambient listening tech is not a fleeting trend.
+Ambient listening tech isn't a fleeting trend.
 It's a crucial advancement towards a future where clinicians are effectively supported by technology and unburdened by some of the administrative tasks with which they currently struggle.

 Ready to bring ambient listening into your practice with an AI scribe?
 Discover how Freed’s AI solutions can integrate with your audio ecosystem and keep patient conversations secure.